Why I Write Poetry

 I’ve loved poetry since I first discovered it in elementary school, but I know some people find it difficult to engage with.
 While I understand that, I’m also one of those people who believes that everyone can love poetry if they find the poet or work that connects with their own hearts.

 As a writer myself, I know many others in the writing community don’t enjoy writing poetry.
 Again, I understand that, especially when we’re taught certain ways poetry “should” be written.
 I look at it like any other form of writing, though: It’s important to learn the rules and understand the structures, but then we are able to freely play.
 I can learn how to write in iambic, trochaic, or spondaic meter or understand when to employ alliteration or assonance to create the sound or musicality that I want, but ultimately it’s about using words to convey thought-provoking or emotion-conjuring concepts.
 I think, even if a writer’s greatest desire is to write genre fiction (for example), understanding poetry is still such an asset!
 When I’m reading an especially well-written novel that seems to sing and dance off the page (Light From Uncommon Stars by Ryka Aoki comes to mind), I always wonder if the author has any poetry writing background.
-It’s the same when the author expertly weaves in metaphor, communicates breathtaking imagery, or uses synecdoche in a meaningful way.
+It’s the same when the author expertly employs metaphor, communicates breathtaking imagery, or uses synecdoche in a meaningful way.
 These poetry basics only make us better writers, even as we’re crafting our novels.

 All that to say—Poetry is for everyone!
 It’s just about finding the work that speaks to your soul.
 And as novel writers, applying concepts emphasized in poetry writing can only make us better.